ProjFall2025/Team2/README.md

 ## Project Overview (Conceptualization & Mission)

-**The Winter Arc** is a seasonal social platform inspired by the *Winter Arc* social trend — a movement centered around discipline, consistency, and personal transformation during the winter season.
+**The Winter Arc** is a seasonal social platform inspired by the *Winter Arc* social trend, a movement centered around discipline, consistency, and personal transformation during the winter season.

 The platform is designed to celebrate winter through:
 - Community events